 Book of Discipline Section 1: The Churches

 ¶ 120.
-The Mission-The mission of the Church is to make disciples of Jesus Christ for the transformation of the world.
-Local churches provide the most significant arena through which disciple-making occurs.
+The Mission—The mission of the Church is to make disciples of Jesus Christ for the transformation of the world.
+Local churches and extension ministries of the Church provide the most significant arenas through which disciple-making occurs.

 ¶ 121.
-Rationale for Our Mission-The mission of the Church is to make disciples of Jesus Christ for the transformation of the world by proclaiming the good news of God's grace and by exemplifying Jesus' command to love God and neighbor, thus seeking the fulfillment of God's reign and realm in the world.
-The fulfillment of God's reign and realm in the world is the vision Scripture holds before us.
+Rationale for Our Mission—The mission of the Church is to make disciples of Jesus Christ for the transformation of the world by proclaiming the good news of God’s grace and by exemplifying Jesus’ command to love God and neighbor, thus seeking the fulfillment of God’s reign and realm in the world.
+The fulfillment of God’s reign and realm in the world is the vision Scripture holds before us.
 The United Methodist Church affirms that Jesus Christ is the Son of God, the Savior of the world, and the Lord of all.
 As we make disciples, we respect persons of all religious faiths and we defend religious freedom for all persons.
-Jesus' words in Matthew provide the Church with our mission: "Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything that I have commanded you" (28:19-20), and "You shall love the Lord your God with all your heart, and with all your soul, and with all your mind. . . .
-And you shall love your neighbor as yourself" (22:37, 39).
+Jesus’ words in Matthew provide the Church with our mission: “Therefore, go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to obey everything that I’ve commanded you” (28:19-20), and “You must love the Lord your God with all your heart, with all your being, and with all your mind. . . .
+You must love your neighbor as you love yourself” (22:37, 39).

 This mission is our grace-filled response to the Reign of God in the world announced by Jesus.
 God’s grace is active everywhere, at all times, carrying out this purpose as revealed in the Bible.
 It is expressed in God’s covenant with Abraham and Sarah, in the Exodus of Israel from Egypt, and in the ministry of the prophets.
 It is fully embodied in the life, death, and resurrection of Jesus Christ.
 It is experienced in the ongoing creation of a new people by the Holy Spirit.